getsolus/solus-site.github.io/content/blog/2016/10/2016-10-19-solus-1-2-1-shannon-released/index.md

 ![relimg](Installer-LVM-and-Encryption.png)

 Logical Volume Manager (LVM) and encryption via LUKS are now a mere couple clicks away in the new Installer.
-This is a great addition for businesses that enforce an encryption policy, the privacy conscious, or simply those that don't want their large collections of I Can Haz Cheezeburger cat photos to be at risk in the event of theft.
+This is a great addition for businesses that enforce an encryption policy, the privacy conscious, or simply those that don't want their large collections of I Can Haz Cheeseburger cat photos to be at risk in the event of theft.
 After enabling encryption, you will be prompted to provide your passphrase during boot and prior to the login screen, to perform decryption.

 ##### Other Improvements